xerial/sbt-sonatype/README.md

 // To sync with Maven central, you need to supply the following information: publishMavenStyle := true

-// License of your choice
-licenses := Seq("APL2" -> url("http://www.apache.org/licenses/LICENSE-2.0.txt"))
+// Open-source license of your choice licenses := Seq("APL2" -> url("http://www.apache.org/licenses/LICENSE-2.0.txt"))

-// Where is the source code hosted import xerial.sbt.Sonatype._ sonatypeProjectHosting := Some(GitHubHosting("username", "projectName", "user@example.com"))
+// Where is the source code hosted: GitHub or GitLab? import xerial.sbt.Sonatype._ sonatypeProjectHosting := Some(GitHubHosting("username", "projectName", "user@example.com"))
 // or